w3c/wai-people-use-web/_people-use-web/tools-techniques.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-This section introduces some of the tools and techniques that people with disabilities use to interact with the web &mdash; web browser settings, text-to-speech, voice recognition, and many more.
+This section introduces some of the tools and techniques that people with disabilities use to interact with the web &mdash; web browser settings, text-to-speech, speech recognition, and many more.

 **Note:** This page is illustrative and is not a complete list of all the ways that people interact with the web.